Will Leo Cussen continue to run PLT courses throughout COVID-19?

-You are eligible to apply for either the onsite or online course, depending on your visa conditions.
+You are eligible to apply for either the onsite PLT or online PLT course, depending on your visa conditions.
 In our onsite course offered in Melbourne, we find the professional placement for international students.
 See below for more information on visas.
 The Graduate Diploma in Legal Practice is a CRICOS approved course with the provider number 02224A.

 I obtained my degree overseas.
 Am I eligible for PLT?

 I am an overseas practitioner.
 Am I eligible for PLT?